makrai/notes/farha-22-iSarcasm-semeval.md

   * asking for tweets directly resulted in low quality data
   * we used the Appen crowdsourcing platform 3 to recruit native Arabic
   * we asked the participants to write a short sarcastic text on the spot
-  * As non-sarcastic examples, we used a subset of the ArSarcasm-v2 dataset (Abu Farha+ 2021), mainly those tweets that were annotated as nonsarcastic with 100% confidence, i.e. labelled nonsarcastic by all annotators
+  * As non-sarcastic examples, we used a subset of ArSarcasm-v2 (Abu Farha+ 21), mainly those tweets that were annotated as nonsarcastic with 100% confid, ie labelled nonsarcastic by all annotators
 * For each sarcastic text in both the English and the Arabic datasets, we also asked participants to
   * provide an explanation of why the text was sarcastic, and a